blankAvailable/kyutech-manual-note/README.md

  requirements are driving an explosion in the number of asynchronous clocks in today’s SoCs

  clock gating: used to gate blocks and areas that will only be activated when they are needed

+ Simultaneous Switching Noise: excessive switching activity will not only cause IR-drop and then cause delay, but will also cause ground bounce, make ground voltage not a zero status any more, and cause wrong data